Factbox: Short list of potential Trump administration picks

 TREASURY SECRETARY

-* Steven Mnuchin, former Goldman Sachs executive and Trump's campaign finance chairman
+* Steven Mnuchin, former Goldman Sachs Group Inc executive and Trump's campaign finance chairman

-* Jeb Hensarling, Texas Republican congressman and chairman of the House Financial Services Committee
+* Jeb Hensarling, Texas representative and chairman of the House Financial Services Committee

 * Jamie Dimon, JPMorgan Chase & Co chief executive officer